riot-ci/RIOT/examples/dtls-echo/README.md

 Boards that do not support the `../gnrc_networking` example are included in the `BOARD_INSUFFICIENT_MEMORY`, plus the board `cc2650stk`.

-There are certain boards that are having issues with `crypto.c` and `dtls_time.h` Which for now are in the the `BOARD_BLACKLIST`.

-The boards that requires `periph_conf.h` are not tested.

 The code has been tested in the FIT IOT-LAB tesbed with the remote `iotlab-m3` and `iotlab-a8-m3` boards and with local `samr21-xpro` boards.